inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

 ## Switch to supported Python version

-*Required for upgrade*: Yes from Python 3.9 to 3.11+, with Python 3.14 being the the recommended and best supported version.
+*Required for upgrade*: **Yes**.
+Python 3.14 being the recommended and best supported version.
 If already running 3.11+ this is not needed for the upgrade to InvenioRDM v14.

 With the end-of-life of Python 3.9 in October 2025, InvenioRDM v14 recommends using Python 3.14 for its performance improvements and future-facing features.
 Python versions still supported by the Python community but below 3.14 (3.10, 3.11, 3.12, 3.13) *may* work but with varying levels of certainty.
 With high confidence Python 3.11 will work for instance.
 On the other hand, Python 3.10 has never been recommended and always faced issues, so it will likely not work.